How to Get an Apartment in New York Right Out of College

 Follow the Formula

-The rule of thumb landlords are following is that you earn or have liquid assets that equal at least 40 times the monthly rent.
+The landlord's rule is that you earn or have liquid assets equal to 40 times the monthly rent.

 This means that if the rent for an apartment is $2,000 per month (not at all an unfeasible gross rent for something as small as a studio), you will need to be earning a minimum of $80,000 a year in annual income or have at least this amount in savings or checking.